Higher education in Iran: Academic system of Iranian universities

-In 2008, Iran had over 3.5 million students enrolled in universities.
-Some 1.7 million in various programs in Islamic Azad university and the remainder in State universities.
-In addition the new enrollment numbers for the academic year 2004 were 290 thousand in Azad universities, and 250 thousand in state universities.
-Iran has 54 state operated universities, and 42 state medical schools.
+In 2008, Iran had over 3.5 million students enrolled in universities; about 1.7 million in various programs in the Islamic Azad University system and the remainder in state universities.
+In addition the new enrollment numbers for the academic year 2004 were 290,000 in Azad universities and 250,000 in state universities.
+Iran has 54 state operated universities and 42 state medical schools.
 These are primarily the top choice for students in national entrance exams.
-There are 289 major private universities operating as well.
+There are 289 major private universities in Iran.
 In all these schools, except for private universities such as the Islamic Azad University system, tuition and room and board is mostly paid for by the government.
 The universities themselves largely operate on state budgets.

 Some schools offer degrees in conjunction with European universities.
 The International University of Chabahar for example in 2007 offered programs under the guidance of London School of Economics and Political Science Goldsmiths University of London, and Royal Holloway.
 Other schools such as the Institute for Advanced Studies in Basic Sciences in Zanjan, have close collaboration with The International Centre for Theoretical Physics in Trieste, Italy for workshops, seminars, and summer schools.
 The Iranian government also in 2017 offered scholarships for successful applicants to pursue PhD-level studies in foreign countries, mostly Great Britain.

-By early 2000, Iran allocated around 0.4% of its GDP to R&D, which ranks it "far behind industrialized societies" and the world average of 1.4%.
+By early 2000, Iran allocated around 0.4% of its gross domestic product to research and development; that ranks it "far behind industrialized societies" and the world average of 1.4%.
 By 2009 this ratio of research to GDP reached 0.87% and the set target was 2.5%.

 Rankings

-Six Iranian universities have been placed among the world’s top 1,000 universities announced by the Quacquarelli Symonds (QS) World University Rankings 2024.
+Six Iranian universities have been placed among the world's top 1,000 universities announced by the Quacquarelli Symonds (QS) World University Rankings 2024.
 Times Higher Education World University Rankings published a global ranking for universities and institutes of higher education in 2024.
 The best global universities in Iran were ranked as follows: